 First things first, where to download and enable your languages?

-This can be done from the ‘Languages’ section in SwiftKey Settings (either accessed from the SwiftKey Hub > More, or from opening the app from your device):
+This can be done from the ‘Languages’ section in SwiftKey Settings (either accessed from Toolbar, or by opening the app from your device):

 - You’ll see a long list of available languages and simply need to tap one to download.